Hajdenko/netacad-solver/README.md

 Two steps - hover over a category first (script clicks it), then hover over the correct option (script assigns it).
 Repeat for each pair.

 ---
+<a name="knownbugs"></a>
+### Known Bugs
+Sometimes it clicks on (almost) every answer.
+This happens when the question is misread, causing it to default to the AI at the same time.
+You can easily fix this simply by reloading the page.

 ### ⚠️ Disclaimer